lucmans/digistring/readme.md

 # TODO
-Playback on left and synth on right audio out if both on (or swapped).
+- Adjustable synth volume.
+- Program::slowdown() without std::move().
-Chance sqrt(x^2 + y^2) to hypot(x, y).
+- Chance sqrt(x^2 + y^2) to hypot(x, y).
-Make SLOWDOWN a cli arg instead of compile time parameter.
+- Make SLOWDOWN a cli arg instead of compile time parameter.
-Make SampleGetter::WaveGenerator a baseclass and change current WaveGenerator to SineGenerator subclass.
+- Make SampleGetter::WaveGenerator a baseclass and change current WaveGenerator to SineGenerator subclass.
-Make SampleGetter and Estimator pointer in Program const (using factories to create them in constructor initializer list).
+- Make SampleGetter and Estimator pointer in Program const (using factories to create them in constructor initializer list).
-Put estimation_func.{cpp,h} and helper functions in highres.cpp in estimation_func directory.
+- Put estimation_func.{cpp,h} and helper functions in highres.cpp in estimation_func directory.
-Pass SampleGetter to Estimator and add get_samples() to base class (which doesn't overlap).
+- Pass SampleGetter to Estimator and add get_samples() to base class (which doesn't overlap).
-Convex envelope and low passed-spectrum peak picking.
+- Convex envelope and low passed-spectrum peak picking.
-Correct signal power and note dB calculation.
+- Correct signal power and note dB calculation.
-Building requirements (GCC, Make +version of these and libs) in requirements section of this readme.
+- Building requirements (GCC, Make +version of these and libs) in requirements section of this readme.
-Ability to cache FFTW3 knowledge.
+- Ability to cache FFTW3 knowledge.
-Don't copy whole input buffer when OVERLAP_NONBLOCK.
+- Don't copy whole input buffer when OVERLAP_NONBLOCK.
-Plot freezing?
+- Plot freezing?
 (Was implemented before; code still partially there, but there is a new graphics rendering structure).
-Implement Dolph-Chebyshev window in C++ (instead of calling Python using SciPy to compute the window).
+- Implement Dolph-Chebyshev window in C++ (instead of calling Python using SciPy to compute the window).
-Set cache directory location based on project root instead of relative to rsc directory.
+- Set cache directory location based on project root instead of relative to rsc directory.
-Estimator graphics data wipe after frame (now have to manually .clear() old data).
+- Estimator graphics data wipe after frame (now have to manually .clear() old data).

 # BUGS